Internet Laboratory for Empirical Network Science (iLENS)

 We now critically depend on the Internet for our professional, personal, and political lives.
 This dependence has rapidly grown much stronger than our comprehension of its underlying structure, performance limits, dynamics, and evolution since fundamental characteristics of the Internet are perpetually challenging to research and analyze.
 Our project directly addressed this challenge as the deployed infrastructure and resulting data gave access and experience with worldwide Internet measurements to a larger section of the research community.
 These results promote informed discussion of the issues that are increasingly relevant to not just the current Internet, but to future large-scale networks as well.

-The iLENS project proposes to upgrade and extend the active measurement infrastructure Archipelago (Ark), to provide academic researchers an unprecedented laboratory in which to quickly design, implement, and easily coordinate the execution of experiments across a widely distributed set of dedicated monitors.
+The iLENS project proposes to upgrade and extend the active measurement infrastructure Archipelago (Ark), to provide academic researchers a laboratory in which to quickly design, implement, and easily coordinate the execution of experiments across a distributed set of dedicated monitors.

 An abbreviated version of the original proposal is shown below.